 Next morning, the 20th Corps marched east through Sheffield to Centreville Box (Jersey) and camped for the night between Cornish and Big Flat creeks, with Geary’s division on the west bank of the Ulcofauhachee (Alcovy) River, three miles from Social Circle and the undefended main line of the Georgia Railroad.

 Erected 1957 by Georgia Historical Commission.
 (Marker Number 044-86.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society, and the Sherman’s March to the Sea series lists.

 Location.
 33° 45.615′ N, 84° 2.842′ W. Marker is in Lithonia, Georgia, in DeKalb County.
 Marker is at the intersection of Norris Lake Road and Norris Lake Drive, on the right when traveling south on Norris Lake Road.
 The marker is in a small landscaped park at the intersection.
 Touch for map.
 Marker is in this post office area: Lithonia GA 30058, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 1, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,062 times since then and 31 times this year.
+It was originally submitted on August 1, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,082 times since then and 9 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 1, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.